binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 &nbsp;

 As mentioned above, I had some troubles adding these mounts to existing directories, I was not able to get all options applied, so I decided to take another backup of the VM (I would highly advise you to do the same if you are following along) and run the machine from a live CD (Knoppix in my case).
-I Ran Disk Usage Analyzer to work out which sub directories of `/var` and `/usr` were using how much disk space, to work out how much to reduce the sizes of partitions that `/var` and `/usr` were mounted on, in order to provide that space to sub directories (`/var/tmp`, `/var/log` and `/usr/share`) on new partitions.
+I ran Disk Usage Analyzer to work out which sub directories of `/var` and `/usr` were using how much disk space and to work out how much to reduce the sizes of partitions that `/var` and `/usr` were mounted on in order to provide that space to sub directories (`/var/tmp`, `/var/log` and `/usr/share`) on new partitions.
 Run gparted and unmount the relevant directory from its partition (`/var` from `/dev/sda5`, and `/usr` from `/dev/sda8` in this case).
 Reduce the size of the partitions, by the size of the new partitions you want taken from it.
 Locate the unallocated partition of the size that you just reduced the partition you were working on, and select new from the context menu.
 Set the File system type to `ext4` and click Add -> Apply All Operations -> Apply.
 You should now have the new partition.

 Now you will need to mount the original partition that you resized and the new partition.
 Open a terminal with an extra tab.
 In the left terminal go to where you mounted the original partition (`/media/sda5/tmp/` for example), in the right terminal go to where you mounted the new partition (`/media/sda11/` for example).